 Your balance versus your credit limit affects your utilization ratio and your credit score.
 So, if your credit limit is too low, even small purchases can lead to a high utilization that reduces your score.
 Credit One’s credit limits start at $300 for the Credit One Bank® Platinum Visa® for Rebuilding Credit, which is higher than the $200 credit limit on the Capital One Platinum Secured Credit Card.

 Unlike most issuers, applicants must get prequalified first before they can see the exact terms of a Credit One offer.
 However, you can view all the terms and conditions before you officially apply for a Credit One offer and cause a hard inquiry to your credit report.
-You should check for a link labeled “Fees, Terms & Conditions” (or labeled with similar wording) around the apply button on the card’s application page.
+You should check for a link labeled “Terms, fees and conditions” around the apply button on the card’s application page.
 This link takes you to a page with disclosures for a card’s interest rates, fees and other details.

 Take a close look at the following terms: